- Third Form

 - If your academic and study skills don’t seem to measure up to what is expected here, seek help from your classroom teachers, your advisor, and our Study Skills Specialist.
 Don’t let yourself fall behind.

-- Take the PSAT: Portsmouth Abbey administers the PSAT to all Fourth Form students in October.
-This is a practice test and doesn’t “count,” but you should do you best so that you will have a better idea of what your standardized test profile will look like.
+- Take the PSAT: The Abbey Academic Office signs up students for the PSAT and then administers it to all Fourth Formers in October.
+This is a practice test and doesn’t “count,” but you should do your best so that you will have a better idea of what your standardized test profile will look like.

-- Read, read, read!
+- Read!
 Reading extensively and widely expands your knowledge and horizons, makes you a more interesting person, and, according to research done by the College Board, is the best way to improve your SAT reading score.

 - Receive and review PSAT scores: The best way to prepare for next year’s “official” PSAT is to understand what you missed on the practice test.